5thWall/SharpPromise/readme.md

 What does PreAlpha mean?
 ------------------------

 PreAlpha means I have no idea what I'm doing.
-I'm experamenting and not writing tests.
-Public API is so unstable I could make a tastless joke about how unstable it is.
+I'm experimenting and not writing tests.
+Public API is so unstable I could make a tasteless joke about how unstable it is.